⚙ PentaLab Simulator

 Source code: All source files are in the pentalab/ directory.
 The simulation engine is pentalab/engine.py.
 The API server is pentalab/api_server.py.
 The governance models are pentalab/governance.py.
 Everything is open for inspection.

-💡 When Does Pentanomic NOT Win?
+💡 When Does Pentanomics NOT Win?

 • Very small groups (2-3 agents): A dictator can manage a tiny team effectively.
 The overhead of distributed governance is not worth it.
 Try the "Startup Growth" preset with only 2 agents.